Understanding CMD and ENTRYPOINT Differences in Docker

 docker run entrypoint-instructions

-The above command will print the ENTRYPOINT instructions mentioned in Dockerfile as you can see in below image.
+The above command will print the ENTRYPOINT instructions mentioned in Dockerfile as you can see in the below image.
 Now let's try to pass some command line arguments and see if it overrides the default instructions or not.

 entrypoint-demo